Measuring Weak-to-Strong Legibility of Reasoning Models: Experimental Setup

-\paragraph{Efficiency metrics.} For all models, we counted tokens using OpenAI's tiktoken library, and we separated reasoning traces into steps using the NLTK sentence tokenizer.
+\textbf{Efficiency metrics.} For all models, we counted tokens using OpenAI's tiktoken library, and we separated reasoning traces into steps using the NLTK sentence tokenizer.
 To compute embeddings for each step, we used the sentence-transformers library's \texttt{all-MiniLM-L6-v2} model.
+We set a threshold $\tau = 0.8$ (validated manually; see Appendix~\ref{app:redundancy}) and compute the proportion of steps exceeding it as the trace-level redundancy score.

-To assess backtracking, we used Gemini 2.5-Flash as the AI judge.
+To assess backtracking, we used Gemini 2.5-Flash as an LLM judge.
 The rubric passed to the judge can be found in Appendix~\ref{app:backtrack}.
 We conducted manual validations of redundancy and backtracking metrics (Appendix~\ref{app:validations}) as well as offer sensitivity analyses (Appendix~\ref{app:redundancy}).

-\paragraph{Transfer utility.} We prompted student models to continue reasoning from a truncated teacher trace, allowing students 1,024 tokens to continue reasoning.
-If no extractable answer came from the generated output, we appended ``The final answer is: '' to the response and continue the generation for another 100 tokens.
-We only evaluate traces for problems where the teacher answered correctly.
+\textbf{Transfer utility.} We allowed 1,024 tokens for students to continue reasoning, with answer forcing on non-extractable responses.
+We only evaluate traces for problems where all large models answered correctly.
 Since traces vary by length, we use binned percentage-based progression (0-100\%) rather than absolute step counts, then compute transfer-utility metrics per Equations~\ref{eq:tu_first}--\ref{eq:tu_reg}.
 More details in Appendix~\ref{app:transfer}.